Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 az cosmosdb create -n pet-supplies-demo -g pet-supplies-demo-rg --enable-free-tier true --default-consistency-level Session
 ```

-It may take a few minutes to create your Cosmos DB account with this command.
+It may take a few minutes to create your Cosmos DB account when you use this command.

-### Create a Cosmos DB database with the Core (SQL) API
+### Create a Cosmos DB with Core (SQL) API

-To create the pet-supplies database with the Core (SQL) API, run the following command:
+To create the pet-supplies database with Core (SQL) API, run the following command:

 ```azurecli
 az cosmosdb sql database create -g pet-supplies-demo-rg --account-name